carla-simulator/carla/Docs/adv_traffic_manager.md

 ##### Localization stage

-First stage in the [Control Loop](#control-loop).
+First stage in the [control loop](#control-loop).
 Defines a near-future path for registered vehicles.

-*   Obtains the position and velocity of all the vehicles from [Simulation State](#simulation-state).
+*   Obtains the position and velocity of all the vehicles from [simulation state](#simulation-state).
-*   Using the [In Memory map](#in-memory-map), relates every vehicle with a list of waypoints that describes its current location and near-future path, according to its trajectory.
+*   Using the [in memory map](#in-memory-map), relates every vehicle with a list of waypoints that describes its current location and near-future path, according to its trajectory.
 The faster the vehicle goes, the larger said list will be.
 *   The path is updated according to planning decisions such as lan changes, speed limit, distance to leading vehicle parameterization, etc.
 *   The [PBVT](#pbvt) module stores the path for all the vehicles.
 *   These paths are compared with each other, in order to estimate possible collision situations.
-Results are passed to the following stage: [Colllision Stage](#collision-stage).
+Results are passed to the following stage: [Colllision stage](#collision-stage).

 __Related .cpp files:__ `LocalizationStage.cpp` and `LocalizationUtils.cpp`.

-##### Collision Stage
+##### Collision stage

-Second stage in the [Control Loop](#control-loop).
+Second stage in the [control loop](#control-loop).
 Triggers collision hazards.

-*   Receives a list of pairs of vehicles with possible overlapping paths from the [Localization Stage](#localization-stage).
+*   Receives a list of pairs of vehicles with possible overlapping paths from the [Localization stage](#localization-stage).
 *   For every pair, extends bounding boxes along the path ahead (geodesic boundaries), to check if they actually overlap and the risk of collision is real.
-*   Hazards for all the possible collisions will be sent to the [Motion Planner Stage](#motion-planner-stage) to modify the path accordingly.
+*   Hazards for all the possible collisions will be sent to the [Motion Planner stage](#motion-planner-stage) to modify the path accordingly.

 __Related .cpp files:__ `CollisionStage.cpp`.

-##### Traffic Light Stage
+##### Traffic Light stage

-Third stage in the [Control Loop](#control-loop).
+Third stage in the [control loop](#control-loop).
 Triggers hazards to follow traffic regulations such as traffic lights, stop signs, and priority at junctions.

 *   If the vehicle is under the influence of a yellow or red traffic light, or a stop sign, sets a traffic hazard.
 *   If the vehicle is in a non-signalized junction, a bounding box is extended along its path.
 Vehicles with overlapping paths follow a FIFO order to move, and waits are set to a fixed time.

 __Related .cpp files:__ `TrafficLightStage.cpp`.

-##### Motion Planner Stage
+##### Motion Planner stage

-Fourth and last stage in the [Control Loop](#control-loop).
+Fourth and last stage in the [control loop](#control-loop).
 Generates the CARLA command that will be applied to the vehicle.

-*   Gathers all the information so far: position and velocity of the vehicles ([Simulation State](#simulation-state)), their path ([PBVT](#pbvt)), hazards ([Collision Stage](#collision-stage) and [Traffic Light State](#traffic-light-state)).
+*   Gathers all the information so far: position and velocity of the vehicles ([simulation state](#simulation-state)), their path ([PBVT](#pbvt)), hazards ([Collision stage](#collision-stage) and [Traffic Light State](#traffic-light-state)).
 *   Makes high-level decisins about how should the vehicle move, for example computing the brake needed to prevent a collision hazard.
 A [PID controller](#pid-controller) is used to estimate behaviors according to target values.
 *   Translates the desired movement to a [carla.VehicleControl](#python_api.md#carla.VehicleControl) that can be applied to the vehicle.
-*   Sends the resulting CARLA commands to the [Command Array](#command-array).
+*   Sends the resulting CARLA commands to the [command array](#command-array).

 __Related .cpp files:__ `MotionPlannerStage.cpp`.